 Steelhead roe is a particular favorite, as is king salmon roe.

 I’d read about a general method of making caviar in a book called The Philosopher Fish, which involves gently removing the eggs from the skein — the membrane holding them together — rinsing them, salting them and drying them.
 It seemed pretty easy, which alarmed me: How could something so mysterious be so easy to create?
 It didn’t seem fair.

 I delved into some more research, and it is indeed that easy.
 The art comes in the details: How do you get the eggs out of the skein?
 How much salt?
 How long to brine or rub the eggs?
 What temperature do you store them at?

-So I used an amalgam of the methods I’d read about.
-I brined the eggs for a half hour in the fridge.
-Then I ran the skein under hot tap water, which shrunk the membrane and let the eggs drop into a colander.
-I then returned the eggs to the brine for another 30 minutes.
-I rinsed them off and let them drain in the colander for 15 minutes.
-Then I packaged them into a clean glass jar in the fridge.
+So I use an amalgam of the methods I’d read about.
+I brine the salmon roe for a half hour in the fridge.
+Then I run the skein under hot tap water, which shrinks the membrane and lets the eggs drop into a colander.
+I then return the eggs to the brine for another 30 minutes.
+I rinse them off and let them drain in the colander for 15 minutes.
+Then I package them into a clean glass jar in the fridge.
 Done!

 Aren’t they the coolest things ever?
-I have a hard time not taking them out of the fridge just to look at them.
-The steelhead caviar is supposed to hold for 2 weeks in the fridge, but I doubt it’ll make it that long — we’ll eat it long before then.
+I have a hard time not taking them out of the fridge just to look at them. homemade caviar keeps for 2 weeks in the fridge, but I think it gets fishy after about a week.